a-bishop/old_blog/_posts/2019-12-14-Wrapping-Mocha-Tests-With-A-Custom-Retry-Handler.md

 ## Retry handlers

-An interesting pattern that can help in avoiding the use of these heavy-handed timeouts is to wrap the test in a function that takes in the number of attempts desired, and returns a test handler with a weighted timeout function that when called will add steadily increasing timeouts based on the attempt count (and a multiplication factor which can be configured).
+An interesting pattern that can help in avoiding the use of these heavy-handed timeouts is to wrap the test in a function that takes in the number of attempts desired, and returns a test handler with a weighted timeout function that when called will calculate an adjusted timeout based on the attempt count and a multiplication factor (which can be configured).

 This timeout function will know the attempt count on each test run because it has been bound via closure in the handler.